-The City of Milpitas' Affordable Housing Ordinance (AHO) came into effect in July 2018 and was recently amended in February 2022.
+The City of Milpitas' Affordable Housing Ordinance (AHO) came into effect in July 2018.
 The purpose of the AHO is to:

 - Enhance the public welfare and assure that further housing development contributes to the attainment of the City's housing goals by increasing the production of residential units affordable by households of very low, low and moderate income. - Assure that the limited remaining developable land in the City's planning area is utilized in a manner consistent with the City's housing policies and needs.